joeldsouzax/lite-accounting/README.md

 Domain

-- Account => Company (can be more than 1)
+- Account => Company (can be more than 1) each company has a ledger based on year
-- Transaction
+- each ledger has transactions
-- General Ledger
+- each transactions has one or more entries